Goagekido/480/final/readme.md

 <img src="Predicted_Results.PNG" style="width:128px;height:128px;">

 <h3>Conclusion, Limitations, and Suggestions for Improvement:</h3>
 <p>In conclusion, using COW, World Bank, and World Steel Association data, we were able to use machine learning to predict that China, Russia, and Iran will initiate conflict by 2019.
 There are a few limitations associated with this conclusion.
-First, the model fails to consider that there needs to be at least one coutnry that initiates conflict.
+First, the model fails to consider that there needs to be at least one country that initiates conflict.
 Second, making a prediction based off this data is too simple, as there are a lot more factors involved in initiating interstate conflict that have no been considered for this project.
-Finally, this this model cannot be applied further into the future due to the limitation of not having more readily available current data.</p>
-<p>Suggestions for improvement include acquiring more data, as well as having more time to work on the model.</p>
+Finally, this model cannot be applied further into the future due to the limitation of not having more readily available current data.
+Suggestions for improvement include acquiring more data, as well as having more time to work on the model.</p>

 <h3>References:</h3>
 <ul>